benbalter/benbalter.github.com/_posts/2023-01-09-manage-like-an-engineer.md

 ## How to manage like an engineer

-Managing like an engineer means a manager's go to tool for planning, tracking, and communicating managerial work is issues, project boards, and pull requests:[^8]
+Managing like an engineer means a manager's go to tool for planning, tracking, and communicating managerial work is issues, project boards, markdown files, and pull requests:[^8]

-* **Issues** - Issues are the atomic unit of work across teams and is the primary means by which work is planned, tracked, coordinated, communicated, and shared.[^2]
+* **Issues** - Issues are the atomic unit of work across teams and is the primary means by which work is planned, tracked, coordinated, and communicated, and where updates are shared.[^2]
-* **Project boards** - Project boards are the primary means by which work is organized, managed, prioritized, and made visible.
+* **Project boards** - Project boards are the primary means by which work (in the form of issues) is organized, managed, prioritized, and made visible.
-* **Markdown files** - Markdown files are the primary means by which long-lived information is share.
+* **Markdown files** - Markdown files are the primary means by which long-lived information is memorialized.
 Markdown files are created and modified via Pull Requests.
 * **Pull requests** - Pull requests are the primary means by which proposals are reviewed and decisions are made.

 ### Planning and tracking